What is social housing tenancy fraud?

 • Subletting by the tenant of a social housing property to someone else who is not the tenant

 • Providing false information in a housing application to gain a tenancy;

 • Unlawfully passing the social housing property to a relative or friends,

 • Failing to use a property as the principal home, abandoning the property, or selling the key to a third party

 What to do if you suspect tenancy fraud?

-If you suspect that tenancy fraud is happening within Elmbridge then contact us by email or by calling 01372 474291 with details and we can investigate it.
+If you suspect that tenancy fraud is happening within Elmbridge, please email email@example.com, call 01372 474291 with details or report social housing fraud online and we can investigate it.

 Cost of tenancy fraud

 The Audit Commission has estimated that the cost to the local taxpayer for misused social housing property is equivalent to the cost to a council of providing temporary housing for a homeless household.
 This is estimated to cost up to £18,000 per year.
 In Elmbridge, three properties that were fraudulently occupied were recovered in 2015/16 and are now being properly used, giving the occupiers a better life and saving taxpayers an estimated £54,000.